 Hematologist: a medical doctor specializing in treatment of blood disorders

 Radiation oncologist: should radiation treatment be necessary this is the doctor who will be performing it

 Radiologist: imaging such as an MRI, ultrasound, mammogram, etc. will be performed by this doctor

 Pathologist: Will look at your tissues and fluid under a microscope to help make a diagnosis

-Staging (or extent of disease) will be determined based on your imaging results as well as results from your surgery which will include En bloc total capsulectomy, removal of the implant, and removal of any masses or lymph nodes.
-You would also typically remove the implant on the other side along with performing in En bloc total capsulectomy. (see En Bloc Capsulectomy article)
+Staging (or extent of disease) will be determined based on your imaging results as well as results from your surgery which will likely be total capsulectomy (often inaccurately referred to as En Bloc Total Capsulectomy to imply removal in one piece), removal of the implant, and removal of any masses or lymph nodes.
+You would also typically remove the implant on the other side along with possibly performing a capsulectomy. (see En Bloc Capsulectomy article)

 Based off of your staging and what could be performed during surgery and what the pathologist sees you may or may not need additional treatment which could include chemotherapy and/or radiation.